Nachtjagdgeschwader 2: Battle of Berlin, Nuremberg, Normandy

 NJG 2 departed France before the collapse of the front in August 1944.
-In July, the three gruppen redeployed from Luftflotte 3 to Luftflotte Reich and made their way to Cologne, Kassel and Langendiebach.
+In July, the three Gruppen redeployed from Luftflotte 3 to Luftflotte Reich and made their way to Cologne, Kassel and Langendiebach.
 NJG 2 remained until the last days of July; Heinz Rökker, Gerhard Raht and Heinz-Horst Hißbach recorded claims as late as the 30 July.
 The Allied breakout from Normandy in August 1944 destroyed a significant portion of German early warning systems supporting the Kammhuber Line.
 This weakened day and night defences but did not leave them helpless.
 German Y-services continued to provide intelligence on impending air attacks.
-By November 1944 Stab and II Gruppe were at Cologne, III was placed at Gutersloh and IV/NJG 2 at Grove, Germany.
+By November 1944 Stab and II.
+Gruppe were at Cologne, III.
+Gruppe was placed at Gutersloh and IV./NJG 2 at Grove, Germany.
 In the event, the latter group did not become operational.
-All of them were placed under the command of the 3 Jagddivision.
+All of them were placed under the command of the 3.
+Jagddivision.
 Bomber Command refocused its attention on Germany from September 1944, at which point the capture of the NJG 2 Ju 88 began to take effect against the Flensburg and SN-2 radars.
 Naxos reduced the losses of the Ju 88s, but other types such as the Heinkel He 219, were not fitted with the device and suffered high losses to Mosquito intruders.
 FuG 240 Berlin, and Neptune radar were developed by the end of the war which were equal too, if not better than the Allied equipment.
 These radars saw limited service by April 1945.
 The solutions were a stop-gap, for the future belonged to centimetric radar.